heatht13/equity-options-trading-bot/README.md

 * SPY Options about a week or two from expiry

-## Immediate To Do
+## To Do

-* Remove aiohttp from inter-process IO.
-Use async unix sockets instead.
-Keep aiohttp for order entry and if needed MD too
-  * Have implemented sockets classes.
-Integrated in decision engine, need to integrate in data provider and order router classes
-  * Need to implement receive side of order router socket.
-This requires assigning socket to class attribute for use across different functions
+* Need to build out unix socket server side for Exchange Handler and Data Provider
+* Need to fix signal handler logic to account for any state
 * Need to get api keys from webull
 * Decide whether to build book inside signal generator or in its own process.
   * If in its own process, seperate md from signal generator and stream it to both signal generator and book